What are the Reasons for Posterior Tibialis Tendonitis/Rupture

-- Ruputure of the posterior tibial tendon could be missed.
+- Rupture of the posterior tibial tendon could be missed.

 There are four stages of posterior tibial tendon insufficiency.

-Usually patients present with stage II in which flexible deformities occur.
+- Usually, patients present with stage II in which flexible deformities occur.
 The arch begins to collapse and there is increased hindfoot valgus.
-In stage II a, there is no significant forefoot abduction.
+In stage II, there is no significant forefoot abduction.
 However, in stage II b significant forefoot abduction is seen.

-As with most case of soft tissue injuries the initial treatment is – Rest, Ice and Protection.
+As with most cases of soft tissue injuries the initial treatment is – Rest, Ice, and Protection.

-Protection: the physiotherapist may normally apply supportive taping or ankle binder to help relieve pain and commence realignment phase.
+- Protection: the Physiotherapist may normally apply supportive taping or ankle binder to help relieve pain and commence the realignment phase.
 Taping is normally immediately effective in providing pain relief.

-During the initial treatment, physiotherapy aims at reducing pain and swelling.
-Apart from rest, ice and protection physiotherapist can use therapeutic modalities like ultrasound therapy, iontophoresis, laser therapy TENS in any possible combination to achieve this.
-The physiotherapist can use myofacial release at the bottom of the foot, calf, and muscles around the shin.
-This is useful in relieving the discomfort through proper excursion of the muscles.
-These treatment options are particularly helpful if patients present with tendonitis without any bony changes like arch drop.
+During the initial treatment, Physiotherapy aims at reducing pain and swelling.
+Apart from rest, ice, and protection physiotherapist can use therapeutic modalities like ultrasound therapy, iontophoresis, laser therapy TENS in any possible combination to achieve this.
+The Physiotherapist can use myofascial release at the bottom of the foot, calf, and muscles around the shin.
+This is useful in relieving the discomfort through a proper excursion of the muscles.
+These treatment options are particularly helpful if patients present with tendonitis without any bony changes like an arch drop.
 In advance stages of tibialis posterior insufficiencies, physiotherapist needs to address the problems of why the posterior tibial tendon is being stressed will provide more long-term relief to the injury and help to avoid an irritated tendon from developing into a chronic problem or rupture.

 Physiotherapy exercises to strengthen the small muscles of the foot and posterior tibialis muscle.
-As mentioned above, these muscles work to lift and support the arch of the foot, along with the muscles of the hip, knee and ankle which controls the alignment down the lower leg chain, and also assist in lifting the arch of the foot.
+As mentioned above, these muscles work to lift and support the arch of the foot, along with the muscles of the hip, knee, and ankle which control the alignment down the lower leg chain and also assist in lifting the arch of the foot.
 Biomechanical correction of foot and ankle along with strong pelvic stabilization is needed for proper weight transfer and absorption of ground reaction forces.
-This will minimize the stresses on posterior tibial muscle.
+This will minimize the stresses on the posterior tibial muscle.

 The posterior tibial tendon problems develop over time and it is common for patients to overlook the problem unless pain appears.
-Re-aligning the arch of the foot to proper position is crucial to relieve the pain in posterior tibial tendon as well as stop the progression of the arch deformation.
+Re-aligning the arch of the foot to the proper position is crucial to relieve the pain in the posterior tibial tendon as well as stop the progression of the arch deformation.
 Proprioceptive exercises are taught to the patient to increase the sense of joint positions of lower limb joints.
-Initially these are practiced in sitting position and gradually in more challenging positions.
+Initially, these are practiced in sitting positions and gradually in more challenging positions.

-The physiotherapist should advise the patient proper footwear with arch support orthotic aid to take off the load of posterior tibial tendon.
+The physiotherapist should advise the patient proper footwear with arch support orthotic aid to take off a load of the posterior tibial tendon.
 Often taping the foot can be performed by the physiotherapist and can be taught to the patient as well, to be applied when the arch support is not on.
 Taping may be enough in mild cases of posterior tibial tendon pain, as long as the patient learns to control the position of the foot and maintain this position during high-level activities.
-In most cases shoe inserts, even pre-fabricated ones, will significantly improve the symptoms of a posterior tibial tendon problem, and will be recommended to both relief symptoms and to avoid any progression of the injury.
-Custom fit orthotics is recommended for any individuals who have a significant flattened arch, or for whom prefabricated ones do not relieve their symptoms.
+In most cases, shoe inserts, even pre-fabricated ones, will significantly improve the symptoms of a posterior tibial tendon problem and will be recommended to both relieve symptoms and avoid any progression of the injury.
+Custom-fit orthotics are recommended for any individuals who have a significant flattened arch, or for whom prefabricated ones do not relieve their symptoms.

 If all else fails to resolve your condition, surgery may be required.

-Surgical debridement (thickened and inflamed tissue removal arthroscopically), tendon repair for degenerated tibialis posterior, tendon transfer (flexor digitorum longus tendon is transferred to perform the action of tibialis posterior in cases of rupture) and arthrodesis of talonavicular, talocalcaneal and calcaneocuboid joint (triple arthrodesis) is severe cases of flat feet deformity (stage IV) are few surgical resorts to resolve posterior tibialis injuries.
+Surgical debridement (thickened and inflamed tissue removal arthroscopically), tendon repair for degenerated tibialis posterior, tendon transfer (flexor digitorum longus tendon is transferred to perform the action of tibialis posterior in cases of rupture), and arthrodesis of talonavicular, talocalcaneal, and calcaneocuboid joint (triple arthrodesis) in severe cases of flat feet deformity (stage IV) are few surgical resorts to resolve posterior tibialis injuries.

 Among the tendon transfer case reeducation of the transferred tendon is the most essential part which needs to be emphasized.
-Rest of the treatment remains more or less same as conservative treatment which aims at reduction of pain post operative with therapeutic modalities, weight reduction, proprioceptive exercises, strengthening the muscles around ankle, knee, hip and pelvic stabilization exercises, biomechanical correction of ankle and foot and appropriate orthotic aid for arch support to reduce the tension on newly transferred tendon.
+The rest of the treatment remains more or less the same as conservative treatment which aims at reduction of pain post-operative with therapeutic modalities, weight reduction, proprioceptive exercises, strengthening the muscles around the ankle, knee, hip, and pelvic stabilization exercises, biomechanical correction of ankle and foot and appropriate orthotic aid for arch support to reduce the tension on the newly transferred tendon.

-Rehabilitation of arthrodesis cases needs relatively longer time period 12-15 weeks.
+Rehabilitation of arthrodesis cases needs a relatively long time period of 12-15 weeks.
 The orthotic aid is gradually weaned off after 3 months period as the surgeon feels the arthrosed joints are capable of bearing the weight.
-The patient is on non weight bearing till 6-8 weeks and uses crutch or walker during this period.
-Partial weight bearing is started after 8 weeks with orthotic aid on.
-Active range of motion exercises of hip, knee and ankle is started post removal of stitches (10-14 days).
-Gradual progression to core strengthening and resisted range of motion exercises for lower limb muscles are started as pain subsides and patient condition improves.
-The physiotherapist should mobilize the unfused joints of foot during non weight bearing.
-Patient can be made to do strengthening exercises in a pool and gradually learn to bear weight on affected side in the pool.
+The patient is on non-weight bearing till 6-8 weeks and uses a crutch or walker during this period.
+Partial weight-bearing is started after 8 weeks with orthotic aid on.
+Active range of motion exercises of hip, knee, and ankle are started post removal of stitches (10-14 days).
+Gradual progression to core strengthening and resisted range of motion exercises for lower limb muscles are started as the pain subsides and the patient’s condition improves.
+The physiotherapist should mobilize the unfused joints of the foot during non-weight bearing.
+The patient can be made to do strengthening exercises in a pool and gradually learn to bear weight on the affected side in the pool.

-As full weight bearing starts patient is progressed to weight bearing exercises and proprioception exercises.
-Patient can be made to do stationary bicycle.
-Rest of the exercises is continued as before to achieve need normal status of strength and range of rest of the joints of the limb.
+As full weight-bearing starts patient is progressed to weight-bearing exercises and Proprioception exercises.
+The patient can be made to do stationary bicycle.
+The rest of the exercises is continued as before to achieve need normal status of strength and range of the rest of the joints of the limb.